-Land Use Compatibility Guideline Niagara undertake separate studies for each steel mill (in each location) to develop an alternate AOI appropriate for that specific steel mill.
+and Use C compatibility Guideline Niagara Region Review Comments undertake separate studies for each steel mill (in each location) to develop an alternate AOI appropriate for that specific steel mill.
 Planning authorities may only consider using an alternate AOI if it can be justified through the results of a technical and scientific process similar to that of a compatibility study.
 The study should include qualitative and quantitative assessments of the magnitude, significance, frequency and extent of the expected impacts to the major facility or to sensitive land uses.
 The assessments would need to demonstrate that impacts are expected within a smaller area than the AOI specified in this Guideline.
-Is this meant to address larger sw to have a reduced AOI)?
-Or is thi The alternate AOI must never be smaller than the MSD in the Guideline (see Section 2.1.3).
-2.1.3 Minimum Seperation Distances (MDS) MSDs are defined in this Guideline as recommended minimum separation distances.
+Is this meant to address larger swaths of industries (i.e. all industries of Type X are able to have a reduced AOI)?
+Or is this to be applied on one-off basis?
+1.3 The alternate AOI must never be smaller than the MSD in the Guideline (see Section 2.1.3).
+Minimum Seperation Distances (MDS) .1.0 MSDs are defined in this Guideline as recommended minimum separation distances.
 They are smaller than the AOI and are the distance within which adverse effects and compatibility issues are highly likely to occur.
 Proposals should not result in sensitive land uses being located in MSDs, as adverse effects are highly likely to occur.
 Such proposals should only be considered where there is a demonstrated need for the proposed use in that location and no other location is feasible, and mitigation to prevent adverse effects is possible and will be implemented.
 Avoiding sensitive land uses being located in the MSD should be feasible in areas of new development such as areas of settlement expansion and new built-up areas, and in employment areas intended for industrial or manufacturing uses in the long-term.
+This statement is loaded with questions as it relates to absolute encroachment limit, because 200m on class 1 for MSD seems rather excessive.
+When I read this, it indicates "should not be located in" MSD, but the results of a compatibility study and mitigating measures would afford encroachment, but to what degree?
+Site by Site recommended separation would become a benchmark on that site and should sensitive land use be established as a result, then nothing more impactful could establish on the site if the MF changed users and use.
 If a new or expanding sensitive land use is proposed within a major facility's MSD or a new or expanding major facility would result in sensitive land uses within its MSD, compatibility studies and mitigation measures to address potential adverse effects on sensitive land uses and potential impacts to major facilities will be required.
 A demonstration of need will also be required if the proposed land use is a sensitive land use within the MSD of an existing or planned major facility.
-This statement is loaded with que because 200m on class 1 for MS indicates "should not be located in mitigating measures would afford recommended separation would I land use be established as a resu- site if the MF changed users and I am having difficulty comprehence Class 1 for MSD.
+I am having difficulty comprehending a recommendation increase of 20 to 200m for Class 1 for MSD.
 Seems drastic.
-Demonstration of need is going to use all available urban area effici- some point, so curious how delay run. new development" - Should the I Greenfield areas?
-Is the demons well?
+Demonstration of need is going to vary from LAM to LAM and if the expectation is to use all available urban area efficiently, these lands should expect to come online at some point, so curious how delaying the development would be beneficial in the long run.
+"Avoiding sensitive land uses being located in the MSD should be feasible in areas of new development" - Should the language be revised to "shall"?
+Greenfield areas?
+Is the demonstration of need for areas of infill/redevelopment as well?